Kaitlin Kamalei Brandon, Founder and Director of Colorful Pages

 I have presented at several conferences, including the National Association for Multicultural Education about supporting pre-service teachers of color and the Leadership in Diversity conference and Northwest Teaching for Social Justice Conference about Colorful Pages.

 When I am not teaching or advocating for social justice, I enjoy spending time with my family and friends.
-I love watching movies with my partner and our corgi, ‘Īlio, and, of course, reading mountains of books!
+I love watching movies with my husband and our corgi, ‘Īlio, and, of course, reading mountains of books!